utarwyn/discord-tictactoe/README.md

 Before installing the bot, you need to create your own [Discord Application][6].
 Then, you can install the bot via Docker or npm (check below!).
 If you are not a programmer, I recommend you to opt for Docker because its the easiest solution.

-> ⚠️ Make sure your Discord bot has these permissions in all channels where games can be played:\
+> ⚠️ Make sure your Discord bot has these permissions in all channels where games can be played:
-> *"Add reactions", "Manage messages", "Read message history", "Send messages", "View channel"*
+> "Manage messages", "Read message history", "Send messages", "View channel", "Application commands" or "Add reactions" depending on what you plan to use.

 Installation